-The SDLRLA Scholarship Fund proudly announces the fifth year of its Bar Stipend Scholarship Program!
+The SDLRLA Scholarship Fund proudly announces its 2021 Bar Stipend Scholarship Program!
 The bar stipend is awarded to law students in their final year of study to assist with bar examination related expenses.
 In awarding bar stipends, the Fund will consider the applicant’s financial need, academic achievement, community service, leadership experience and any hardship experienced in pursuing an education.
-Stipends typically range from $500 to $1,000.
-Bar stipend recipients will be honored at an event in May 2019.
+Stipends typically range from $500 to $1,500.
+Bar stipend recipients will be honored at an event in May 2020.
 All law students will be welcome.

-ELIGIBILITY: 1) Third or fourth year law students enrolled in an ABA accredited law school in San Diego County; or law students currently enrolled in an ABA accredited law school with ties to San Diego or Imperial Counties; 2) Of Latino or non-Latino heritage; and/or with significant contributions to the Latino or Spanish-speaking community; 3) Students who will sit for the July 2019 or February 2020 California Bar Examination.
+ELIGIBILITY: 1) Third or fourth year law students enrolled in an ABA accredited law school in San Diego County; or law students currently enrolled in an ABA accredited law school with ties to San Diego or Imperial Counties; 2) Of Latino or non-Latino heritage; and/or with significant contributions to the Latino or Spanish-speaking community; 3) Demonstrated potential to succeed; 4) Students who will sit for the July 2021 or February 2022 California Bar Examination.

-Bar stipend recipients will be notified in early May 2018.
-Students will receive awards upon satisfactory proof of: 1) registration for the July 2019 or February 2020 California Bar Examination; and/or 2) enrollment in a bar review course.
+Bar stipend recipients will be notified in April 2020.
+Students will receive awards upon satisfactory proof of: 1) registration for the July 2021 or February 2022 California Bar Examination; and/or 2) enrollment in a bar review course.